Learning Communities at CSU

 (970) 491-5917

 The Office of International Programs (OIP) fosters intercultural understanding through high-impact learning and community engagement in support of CSU’s land grant mission.
 OIP’s broad array of programs and services provide international experiences for CSU students, scholars, faculty and staff.
-Services include Education Abroad, International Student and Scholar Services, Global Institutional Partnerships, International Development Studies, Curricular and Co-curricular programs, the International Enrollment Center, Programs for Learning Academic and Community English (PLACE), and CSU’s Todos Santos Center in Mexico.
+Services include Education Abroad, International Student and Scholar Services, International Enrollment Center, Programs for Learning Academic and Community English (PLACE), and CSU’s Todos Santos Center in Mexico.

 The Institute for Learning and Teaching (TILT)